laubits/dreamstack-graphql/README.md

 ## Blockmatic

-Blockmatic is building robust ecosystem of people and tools for development of blockchain applications.
+Blockmatic is building a robust ecosystem of people and tools for the development of blockchain applications.

 [blockmatic.io](https://blockmatic.io)